Tropical Cyclone Gita

-Tropical Cyclone Gita made landfall in Tonga on 12 February, causing severe damage to the main island of Tongatapu.
-The cyclone damaged or destroyed almost 2,000 homes, caused the evacuation of over 4,500 people and left more than 80% of homes in Tonga without power.
+Tropical Cyclone Gita made landfall in Tonga on 12 February 2018, causing severe damage to the main island of Tongatapu.
+The cyclone damaged 4,000 homes and destroyed over 800, caused the evacuation of over 4,500 people and left more than 80% of homes in Tonga without power.
+The cyclone caused US$164 million (equivalent to 38 per cent of GDP) of damage.
+Estimated recovery and reconstruction costs are US$149 million.

 Australia's humanitarian assistance

-Australia is providing a comprehensive package of support to Tonga that includes addressing immediate needs, helping people return to their homes, reconnecting power throughout Tongatapu, and providing support to the island of 'Eua, which was also badly affected by the cyclone.
+Australia provided a comprehensive package of humanitarian support to Tonga that included delivering humanitarian supplies by Australian Defence Force C-17 within 24 hours of the storm hitting.
+Australia's overall package of assistance helped address immediate needs, assisted people return to their homes, reconnected power throughout Tongatapu, and provided support to the island of 'Eua, which was also badly affected by the cyclone.

-- Five large electricity generators, which will provide power to up to 1,000 households.
+- Five large electricity generators, which provided power to up to 1,000 households while efforts to restore mains power were undertaken.

 Supporting local efforts

-- Financial assistance to local and Australian NGOs including the Tonga Red Cross, and the Tongan Women and Children's Crisis Centre, which are delivering urgent assistance to affected communities.
+- Financial assistance to local and Australian NGOs including the Tonga Red Cross, and the Tongan Women and Children Crisis Centre, who delivered urgent assistance to affected communities.

 Australian deployments to Tonga

-- An Australian medical expert who helped conduct an assessment of medical needs immediately after the cyclone.
+- An Australian medical expert helped conduct an assessment of medical needs immediately after the cyclone.

-- Electrical line technicians who are restoring electricity to communities.
+- Electrical line technicians restored electricity to communities.

-- Australian Government crisis specialists who are working alongside the Government of Tonga and International partners to coordinate recovery efforts.
+- Australian Government crisis specialists who worked alongside the Government of Tonga and International partners to coordinate recovery efforts.

 Additionally, Australia provided $155,000 to support Samoa, which was also hit by Cyclone Gita.
 This funded debris clearance, aerial surveillance, food assistance, and the deployment of a structural engineer to assist with damage assessments.